Documentation > Settings

 Translation Languages

-Interface which allows you to select the languages you wish to make your website available in.
+This interface allows you to select the languages you wish to make your website available in.
 You just have to select the language from the drop-down and click the Add button.

 Actions you can perform on the languages:

-• edit the slug of the language that will appear in the URLs of the site from the Slug input
+• Edit the slug of the language that will appear in the URLs of the site from the Slug input.

-• remove the language by clicking the Remove link ( this will not delete the existing translations from your database)
+• Remove the language by clicking the Remove link ( this will not delete the existing translations from your database).

-• rearrange the order of the languages with the drag-and-drop interface.
+• Rearrange the order of the languages with the drag-and-drop interface.
 This will determine the order in the language switcher floater and shortcode.

 Formality on languages